chsitter/msc_ucl_adr/README.md

 4. Run the server `python main.py`

 ## API Spec and example use
 All the functionality is exposed via a REST API that is designed to be an exact copy of the API specified by [Tierion](https://tierion.com/), for more complete examples on how to use the API please refer to their API docs.
+Every Request must include the two custom headers `X-Username: <email>` and `X-Api-Token: <api_token>`.
+The API token can be retrieved via the user API.

 ### User management
 The server exposes rest endpoints to manage user accounts, the supported operations are as follows: